 Poor communications in the workplace can result in friction, frustration, confusion and an extremely tense environment wherein people are not motivated to be productive and are not inspired to collaborate.
 This lack of motivation can then spill over to how staff members relate to clients and potential customers.

 When poor communication occurs, it is not enough to simply point out particular issues and challenges.
 In order to truly be able to counter the effects of poor communication, it is important to look into its causes.
-By realizing and learning these causes, companies may be able to solve issues at the root so as to stifle the further progression of the disintegration of communication lines in the workplace.
+By realizing and learning these cases, companies may be able to solve issues at the root so as to stifle the further progression of the disintegration of communication lines in the workplace.

 Here are some of the common causes of poor communications in the workplace: